 TTSP is a community school, serving congregations and St. Paul’s Jewish community as a whole rather than being identified with one stream of religious practice.
 TTSP’s reputation as a welcoming institution stems from decades of opening our doors to diverse learners and thinkers.
 TTSP’s mission in the 21st century remains the same:

 To create life-long Jewish learners, passionate about Jewish tradition, committed to Jewish community and devoted to the well-being of all people.

 Talmud Torah alumni have graduated and gone on to complete advanced degree programs in outstanding colleges and universities.
-Many have elected to study in Israel as a way to integrate their interests with their loves for Judaism and Hebrew.
+Many have elected to study in Israel as a way to integrate their interests with their love for Judaism and Hebrew.
 Over the last decade and a half, we have had many reasons to be proud of our graduates.
-They do not fit into one mold, but have grown into the adult that was right for them.
+They do not fit into one mold but have grown into the adult that was right for them.
 They have become musicians, lawyers, teachers, pilots, doctors, rabbis, entrepreneurs, writers, parents, and scientists.
 Most importantly, they have become concerned and ethical citizens of the world in which they live.
 We are proud of our alumni and honored to have played a role in their lives.